-Mr Phillip Christopher Director (Non executive)
+Mr Phillip Christopher

+Director (Non-executive)

-Qualifications Bachelor of Economics and Commerce - University of Western Australia investments including BLC Cosmetics prior to its acquisition by Anagenics Limited.
+Bachelor of Economics and Commerce - University of Western Australia

+Investment Director of Hancock and Gore Limited, responsible for advising and guiding private investments including BLC Cosmetics prior to its acquisition by Anagenics Limited.
 Phillip also spent 6 years at Alceon Group where he was a director in the private equity team which made significant investments in e-commerce and proprietary brand-based businesses.
 Prior to that he was a member of the investment banking division of Goldman Sachs.